-Daniel Koehler studied religious studies, political sciences and economics at Princeton University and Free University Berlin.
-After having finished the postgraduate program ‘Master of Peace and Security Studies’ at the University of Hamburg as best of his class he specialized on topics such as terrorism, radicalization, and de-radicalization.
-He worked as a de-radicalization and family counselor in multiple programs.
-He developed several methodological approaches to de-radicalization, especially family counselling programs around the world and published numerous articles and chapters on the topic.
-In addition, he gave expert interviews for leading international news outlets such as The New York Times, The Wall Street Journal, Christian Science Monitor, National Public Radio, Rolling Stone Magazine, Associated Press, and the London Sunday Times.
+Daniel Koehler studied religion, political sciences and economics at Princeton University and Free University Berlin.
+After having finished the postgraduate program ‘Master of Peace and Security Studies’ at the University of Hamburg top of his class he specialized on topics such as terrorism, radicalization, and de-radicalization.
+He worked as a de-radicalization and family counselor in multiple programs and developed several methodological approaches to de-radicalization, especially family counselling programs around the world.
+He published numerous articles and chapters on the topic.
+In addition, he gave expert interviews for leading international news outlets such as The New York Times, The Wall Street Journal, Christian Science Monitor, National Public Radio, Rolling Stone Magazine, Associated Press, or the London Sunday Times.
 Daniel Koehler is also the co-founder of the first peer reviewed open access journal on de-radicalization, which he created together with the German Institute on Radicalization and De-Radicalization Studies (GIRDS) in 2014.

-In June 2015 GIRDS Director Daniel Koehler was named a fellow of George Washington University’s new Program on Extremism at the Center for Cyber and Homeland Security.
+In June 2015 GIRDS Director Daniel Koehler was named a Fellow of George Washington University’s Program on Extremism at the Center for Cyber and Homeland Security.
 Due to his “pioneering” work in counter-terrorism he will help to design policies and resources for community based de-radicalization programs in the United States.

 In 2016 he was appointed to be the first court expert on de-radicalization in the United States of America at the District Court in Minneapolis.
 He has since then conducted risk assessment and de-radicalization evaluations of terrorist offenders in prison and trained expert personnel from various US Government agencies.